FizzleDorf/ComfyUI-AIT/README.md

 ## Modules

-You can find already [compiled modules here](https://huggingface.co/Fizzledorf/AITemplateXL) otherwise you can compile your own modules (requires sm80 or higher NVIDIA GPU). *An updated wheel will be provided for Windows modules.*
+You can find already [compiled modules here](https://huggingface.co/Fizzledorf/AITemplateXL) otherwise you can compile your own modules (requires sm80 or higher NVIDIA GPU).

+*a bundle for Windows compilation is included with this repo.
+See Windows installation instructions.*

 Place your downloaded or compiles Modules in the ComfyUI/models/ait directory.

 While in ComfyUI, simply hook up the AIT_Unet_Loader to your workflow and select a module that is equal to or larger than the resolution you are generating at.